-Thanks to Springfield Moms reader Barb Schwartz for tipping us off to this particular issue — one I hadn’t thought of before.
-Injuries and deaths are on the increase from these small, coin-sized batteries that can be found in thousands of products in nearly every home in America.
+Thanks to Springfield Moms reader Barb Schwartz for tipping us off to this particular issue — one we hadn’t thought of before.
+Injuries and deaths can and have occurred from the small, coin-sized batteries that can be found in thousands of products in nearly every home in America.

 Flashlights, TV remote controls, keyless entry remotes for the car, and musical greeting cards are just a few of the products in which these tiny batteries can be found.